gomorpheus/morpheus-docs/getting_started/functionality/communication.rst

     - 25 or 465
     - SMTP
     - Send email from Morpheus
   * - Application Tier
+    - postmarkapp
+    - 2525
+    - TCP
+    - Send email from Morpheus (such as alerts and password reset requests) when custom SMTP settings aren't present
+  * - Application Tier
     - Messaging Tier
     - 5672